-3, 41/2 or 6 hours laboratory
+3, 4/2 or 6 hours laboratory Transfer acceptability: CSU; UC

 Note: Open entry/Open exit; Pass/No Pass grading only; may not be taken as an audit

 Physical conditioning through individualized resistance training programs.
 Focus is on muscular strength, muscular endurance and core training.
 Activities may include, but are not limited to body weight exercises, calisthenics, weight machines, resistance bands, kettle balls, etc.